 point, the system becomes very slow and it becomes impossible to run

-run the swap space, the system stays in this condition for about 10
+the swap space, the system stays in this condition for about 10 to 15

-to 15 minutes until the out-of-memory kill mechanism resolves the
+minutes until the out-of-memory kill mechanism resolves the issue.
+Note

-issue.
-Note that you will need a certain amount of swap if the
+that you will need a certain amount of swap if the computer needs to

 If your system is not out of control, but needs more swap after some time, it is possible to extend the swap space online.
-If you prepared a partition for swap space, just add this partition with YaST.
-If you do not have a partition available, you may also just use a swap file to extend the swap.
-Swap files are generally slower than partitions, but compared to physical ram, both are extremely slow so the actual difference is negligible.
+If you prepared a partition for swap space, add this partition with YaST.
+If you do not have a partition available, you can also use a swap file to extend the swap.
+Swap files are generally slower than partitions, but compared to physical RAM, both are extremely slow so the actual difference is negligible.

 To add a swap file in the running system, proceed as follows: